Robust H2/H-infinity control under stochastic requirements: minimizing conditional value-at-risk instead of worst-case performance: Application

 \subsection{Benchmark}

 We consider the benchmark of \cite{Kassarian2025}, namely the attitude control of a flexible spacecraft $G(s, \delta)$ to follow a reference~$r$.
 The closed loop is represented in Fig.~\ref{fig:closedloop}, where $d(s)$ represents actuator dynamics.
-The control input $u$ of the plant is the torque applied to the satellite and the output vector contains the 3 angle measurements polluted by some noise $n$.
+The control input $u$ of the plant is the torque (3 components) applied to the satellite and the output vector contains the 3 angle measurements polluted by some noise $n$.
 We note $k \in \mathcal K$ the decision variables describing the controllers $K(s)$ of the desired structure: one 4-th order controller per spacecraft axis, each one taking the measured angle and rate as inputs and generating a control torque.
 The closed-loop system has 50 states, 43 uncertain parameters $\delta_i$, and 72 decision parameters~$k_i$.

 The uncertain parameters represent mechanical properties.
-Once normalized, they all follow a Gaussian distribution of mean 0 and standard deviation $1/3$, except for one parameter (representing an angle) which follows a uniform distribution between -1 and 1.
-Additionally, the vectors $\delta$ that do not satisfy a nonlinear constraint $c(\delta) \leq 0$, related to some mechanical constraint detailed in \cite{Kassarian2025}, are removed from the robustness analysis; note that it implicitly modifies the aforementioned distributions of the parameters.
-In the deterministic setting, this constraint can be addressed in the framework of constrained optimization as in~\cite{Kassarian2025}; in the $\beta$-CVAR formulation, when computing a SAA with Monte-Carlo sampling, samples that do not satisfy the constraint are simply discarded.
+Once normalized, they all follow a Gaussian distribution of mean 0 and standard deviation $1/3$, truncated at 3 $\sigma$, except for one parameter (representing an angle) which follows a uniform distribution between -1 and 1.
+Additionally, the vectors $\delta$ that do not satisfy a nonlinear constraint $c(\delta) \leq 0$, related to some mechanical constraint detailed in \cite{Kassarian2025}, must be removed from the robustness analysis.
+In the deterministic setting, this constraint can be addressed in the framework of constrained optimization as in~\cite{Kassarian2025}.
+In the $\beta$-CVAR formulation, when performing Monte Carlo sampling, samples that do not satisfy the constraint are simply discarded; all following results ($\beta$-VAR, $\beta$-CVAR, mean, distribution) refer to the resulting conditional distribution.

-The control problem consists in placing a control bandwidth of 0.1 rad/s while ensuring a modulus margin of 0.5 and minimizing the variance of the actuator command in response to measurement noise.
+The control problem consists in robustly placing a control bandwidth of 0.1 rad/s (Req.~3) while ensuring a modulus margin of 0.5 (Req.~2) and minimizing the variance of the actuator command in response to measurement noise (Req.~1).
 It involves the 3 loss functions: